Category: Canada

 Esplanade Riel Bridge – Winnipeg, Manitoba

-What a festive day it was!
-On Christmas Day 2024, I found myself wandering the streets of Winnipeg, and let me tell you, even with the clouds overhead, a balmy -1°C felt downright cozy—perfect for a bit of holiday adventure!
+Let me tell you, even with the clouds overhead, a balmy -1°C felt downright cozy.
+It was perfect for a bit of holiday adventure!

-But hold onto your feathers because the real star of my winter wonderland?
-The mighty Esplanade Riel Bridge!
 This pedestrian delight opened just a few months after Provencher, and let me tell you, it’s a swaying paradise.
-I waddled along the suspended walkway, far from the honking cars and smoky fumes, revelling in the rich cultural vibes of Winnipeg.
+I waddled along the suspended walkway, far from the honking cars and smoky fumes.
+In this space, I was revelling in the rich cultural vibes of Winnipeg.

-Since then, several other attempts have fluttered in and out: Chez Sophie sur le Pont gave it a shot in 2013 but folded by 2015, and Mon Ami Louis opened in July 2015 only to close its doors in 2020.
-The *restaurant on a bridge* dream seems more burdensome to pull off than expected!
+Mon Ami Louis opened in July 2015, only to close its doors in 2020.
+The restaurant on a bridge dream seems more burdensome to pull off than expected!

-But don’t worry!
-The Esplanade Riel Bridge is still a beloved icon!
-It’s not just a bridge; it’s a fabulous hangout spot for walkers and a paradise for photographers.
+It’s a fabulous hangout spot for walkers and a paradise for photographers.
 I mean, come on!
-It offers breathtaking views of the river, the historic forks, and the impressive Canadian Museum for Human Rights while framing the downtown skyline in the background.
-Even my rubber self couldn’t resist striking a pose!
+It offers breathtaking views of the river, the historic Forks, and the impressive Canadian Museum for Human Rights.

 NEVER MISS A